py5coding/py5book/content/live_coding.md

 This functionality is available for py5 in module mode only.
 It works for code written in `*.py` files and Jupyter Notebooks.

+If you have thoughts or feedback on Live Coding, please start a thread on [GitHub Discussions](https://github.com/py5coding/py5generator/discussions).
+We are actively looking for ways to improve this feature and make it even more useful.

 ## Live Coding Overview

 Before explaining in detail how to use Live Coding, it would be best to first use a concrete example to articulate what Live Coding can and cannot handle.